Entry Level SEO Tips

 Also, keep in mind that search engines may penalize your site if you build too many backlinks too fast, buy backlinks to pass page rank, or otherwise develop an unnatural backlink profile.

-There are so many ways to build backlinks and you can use many of the same research methods to find content to use as a resource and draw inspiration from when you are writing blog posts, articles, scripts for videos, outlines for podcasts, social posts, paid ads, or any other kind of content that relates to your website and your business.
+There are so many ways to build backlinks and you can use many of the same research methods to find content to use as a resource and draw inspiration from when you are writing blog posts or a press release, articles, scripts for videos, outlines for podcasts, social posts, paid ads, or any other kind of content that relates to your website and your business.

 One key thing to always remember when you are building backlinks via any kind of outreach to other publishers, site owners, editors, or webmasters is that you are essentially acting as an ambassador for your business or brand – you can and should think of it as doing public relations work on behalf of your website.